 Dr Bronwyn Lea is an Australian author, critic, and editor.

-Since 2005 Bronwyn has worked as a Senior Lecturer in the School of English, Media Studies and Art History at the University of Queensland.
-Her research interests include contemporary Australian and American poetry, creative writing and authorship, and book cultures.
-Since 2005 she has advised 24 postgraduate students to successful completion in the disciplines of creative writing and literary studies.
+Bronwyn Lea's research interests include contemporary Australian and American poetry, creative writing and authorship, and book cultures.
+Since 2005 she has advised 46 postgraduate students to successful completion in the disciplines of creative writing and literary studies.

-Bronwyn is the author of three books of poems: Flight Animals; The Wooden Cat and Other Poems; and The Other Way Out.
+Bronwyn is the author of four books of poems: Flight Animals; The Wooden Cat and Other Poems; The Other Way Out; and The Deep North: Selected Poems.
 Her poems are widely anthologised, appearing most recently in Thirty Australian Poets, Australian Poetry Since 1788, Sixty Classic Australian Poems, and The Penguin Anthology of Australian Poetry.
 As a literary critic, she reviews poetry, fiction and non-fiction for Australian Book Review, The Australian, and other literary pages.
 Since 2012 she has been resident literary critic at The Conversation: ‘The Mind Field: dispatches on books, writing and literary culture’.

 As Poetry Editor at the University of Queensland Press, Bronwyn’s list included award-winning titles by Australia’s most distinguished poets – David Malouf, John Tranter, Laurie Duggan, John Kinsella, and many others.
 In 2003 she designed and implemented the Arts Queensland Val Vallis Award and the Arts Queensland Thomas Shapcott Poetry Prize.
 The Awards are on–going and are highly esteemed.
 She was the founder and series editor (with Martin Duwell) of The Best Australian Poetry series, and in 2011 she was appointed the inaugural editor of Australian Poetry Journal.